Peer Advocacy and Leadership Project

 This 4 hour training covers the basics when is comes to recovery, the concepts, guiding principles, building a wellness toolbox and the role of peer support.
 This introductory training is designed for those who want to know more about recovery, those who are new to recovery or want to learn more about the recovery movement.

-Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how you can get involved in your community.
-More information available soon.
+Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how to be effective as a member of those groups.

 It is vital to develop win-win partnerships with other organizations to find ways to meet the needs of consumers and change systems.
-More information available soon.
+This training will cover how to find common ground, build trust, and produce win-win results.